Updated August 24, 2023

-A scatter plot is a graph or chart used for data visualization and interpretation using dots to represent the values for two different variables- one which is plotted along the x-axis (horizontal axis), and others which are plotted along the y-axis (vertical axis).
+In this article, we will learn about 3D Scatter Plot in Excel.
+A scatter plot is a graph or chart used for data visualization and interpretation using dots to represent the values for two variables- one plotted along the x-axis (horizontal axis) and the other plotted along the y-axis (vertical axis).
 Scatter plots are generally used to show a graphical relationship between two variables.

 Scatter plots are interpreted as follows:

 - The scatter chart’s points appear randomly scattered on the coordinate plane if the two variables are not correlated.

 - If the dots or points on the scatter chart are widely spread, then the relationship or correlation between the variables is said to be weak.